 Japanese Yen appreciates strongly

-High expectations for BoJ rate hike
+High expectations for BoJ to increase interest rates

-The BoJ’s final decision will be based on an assessment of economic data, market developments and the impact of U.S. economic policy.
-Some Japanese officials are also concerned that President Trump’s trade policies could disrupt global markets or change economic expectations.
+The BoJ's final decision will be based on an assessment of economic data, market developments and the impact of US economic policy.
+Some Japanese officials are also concerned that President Trump's trade policies could disrupt global markets or change economic expectations.

 Concerns about the impact of US policy